eliasd1/reading-notes/code301/class-00.md

 Four valid values for the float property: left, right, none, and inherit

 Clear property - will move an element down past the float and not up adjacent to the float

+## SMACCS

+- Base.css - contains general styling, applied to elements such as body and main
+- Layout.css - contains general positioning on the page, applied to header,footer,nav, aside
+- Module.css - contains styling of smaller components, such as indivdual images or specific paragraphs
+- State.css - contains any styling the changes upon user interaction
+- Theme.css - used when applying temporary changes